 Discussion: Regulatory agency policies (see references) may be helpful in developing exposure plans that protect personnel and patients from potentially infectious material, including aerosol transmissible diseases.
-A sample exposure control plan can be found in the online learning resources at https://members.prochoice.org.
+A sample exposure control plan can be found in the online learning resources on NAF's members-only site at https://members.prochoice.org.
 Techniques for collection, labeling, and disposal of biohazardous material and for the processing of instruments are integral to any complete plan.